zominy/bash-cybersecurity-course/Module 2: Navigating Like a Pro - Filesystems & Permissions/tutorial.md

 ```bash
 chmod 700 newfile.txt
 ```
 Get a long listing of this file too to see the permissions.
-Please split the 700 into three seperate digits where the first digit applies to the owner, the second digit to the group, and the third digit others (anyone else).
+Please split the 700 into three separate digits where the first digit applies to the owner, the second digit to the group, and the third digit others (anyone else).

 Each permission type corresponds to a number: